Nvidia is tracking more than 8,500 AI startups with $60B in funding

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

 Nvidia is tracking more than 8,500 AI startups through its Inception AI startup program.
-Those companies have raised more than $60 billion in funding and come from 90 countires, Nvidia said.
+Those companies have raised more than $60 billion in funding and come from 90 countries, Nvidia said.

-Based on estimates from market researcher Pitchbook, the Nvidia numbers represent roughly two thirds of all AI startups.
+Based on estimates from market researcher Pitchbook, the Nvidia numbers represent roughly two-thirds of all AI startups.
 Overall, Nvidia believes there are about 12,000 AI startups in the world.

 “It’s a good picture of the landscape,” said Serge Lemonde, global head of Nvidia Inception, in an interview with VentureBeat.